ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_pmsmModel/uz_pmsmModel.rst

 - IP-Core of a PMSM model
 - Simulates a PMSM on the FPGA
-- Intended for HIL/SIL/xIL on the UltraZohm
+- Intended for controller-in-the-loop (CIL) on the UltraZohm
 - Time discrete transformation is done by *zero order hold* transformation
 - Sample frequency of the integrator is :math:`T_s=\frac{1}{2\,MHz}`
 - IP-Core clock frequency **must** be :math:`f_{clk}=100\,MHz`!